This post may contain affiliate links. Please read our disclosure for more information.

 Thank you!
 Yes, life is really great.
 Life is really, really good – we get to travel full-time, be our own bosses, have a flexible schedule, we’ll be able to retire before we’re 30 (if we want to!), and more.
 Not too much bad has happened since we’ve created the business either.

-Our slogan on our website is “Living Frugal & Free”.
+One of the lines we like to use on our site is “Living Frugal & Free”.
 You are doing just that!
 How did you make the decision to sell your house and travel full time in an RV?

 We don’t live in an RV to save money.
 Our RV actually cost 3 times the amount of the house we used to own.
 That being said, we do love RVing! 🙂 We love being able to travel, to explore new places, have a great view, and more, so living in an RV is a no-brainer for us.